Vasil Terziev: Political career

-On 27 June 2023 the electoral alliance of We Continue the Change, Democratic Bulgaria and Save Sofia presented Terziev as their candidate for Mayor of Sofia in the 2023 Sofia mayoral election.
+On 27 June 2023 the electoral alliance of We Continue the Change, Democratic Bulgaria and Spasi Sofia presented Terziev as their candidate for Mayor of Sofia in the 2023 Sofia mayoral election.

 Terziev ended up first in the first round of the election on October 29, 2023, winning 31.8% of the votes.
 He faced Vanya Grigorova on 5 November 2023 at the second round of the election, winning 48.17% of the votes, edging Grigorova by a bit more than 1%, and becoming the new Mayor of Sofia.